What is a right

 to the original rules and complete the right to work check either by:

-- Carrying out a manual check which can take place either
+- Current or expired British and Irish passport holders or British birth certificate - Carrying out a manual check which can take place either

 in person on campus or via video link to check original documents but in